October 21, 2020

 Physical, emotional, or sexual abuse: Under no circumstances are caregivers or other residents consented to harm or abuse residents physically, emotionally, or sexually through methods such as social isolation, humiliation, or coercion.

 Financial exploitation: Residents with medical ailments such as dementia often cannot handle their finances.
 Dishonest personnel can cash checks without permission, forge signatures from residents, steal money, or force them to sign documents they don’t understand.

 Elder Abuse and Neglect are forms of injustice we need to serve our communities and senior people better.
-If you recognize that Elder Abuse is happening to someone you know, contact us at 888-288-0091 or through our website right away so that we have time to take action and have the best chance possible of a successful resolution.
+If you recognize that Elder Abuse is happening to someone you know, contact us at 888-288-0091 or visit our Elder Abuse Attorney in Los Angeles & Riverside, so that we have time to take action and have the best chance possible of a successful resolution.